Commercial Plumbing Insurance Claims: The Full Playbook for Business Owners

 Sudden and Accidental vs. Maintenance Issues

 Commercial property policies typically cover water damage from sudden and accidental plumbing failures, but exclude damage resulting from gradual leaks, deferred maintenance, or deterioration.
 Insurers sometimes deny or limit commercial plumbing claims by characterizing the loss as a maintenance issue.
-We document the nature of the failure and the timeline of the damage to establish that the loss was sudden and accidental and therefore covered under your policy.
+The distinction is a factual question that depends on the nature of the failure (fatigue crack vs. long-term corrosion), the age and condition of the system, and the timeline of the visible damage.
+Documenting the failure mode,often with an engineering or forensic plumbing report,is what separates a covered loss from a denied one.

 Mold Coverage in Commercial Policies

 Many commercial property policies limit or exclude mold coverage, particularly mold resulting from a long-term water intrusion.
 However, mold that results from a covered sudden water loss may be covered under the water damage provisions of your policy.
-We document the relationship between the covered water loss and the resulting mold growth to support coverage for remediation costs.
+The ensuing-loss doctrine and the specific mold endorsement on your policy both govern this question.
+We document the relationship between the covered water loss and the resulting mold growth and cite the controlling policy language.

 Business Interruption from Water Damage

 If a plumbing leak forces you to close or significantly curtail your business operations, your business interruption coverage may apply.
-The covered period begins when your operations are affected and ends when the property is restored to its pre-loss condition.
-We document your business interruption losses from day one and present a complete claim for lost revenue and continuing expenses.
+The covered period begins when your operations are affected and ends when the property is restored to its pre-loss condition (the "period of restoration").
+Carriers sometimes try to shorten the period of restoration by arguing that faster repair methods were available.
+We document the realistic restoration timeline and present a complete claim for lost revenue and continuing expenses supported by tax returns, profit-and-loss statements, and payroll records.

 Helpful Hints